Quantum Event Learning and Gentle Random Measurements: Quantum Event Finding

 \section{Quantum Event Finding}

 In this section we consider a variant of the quantum OR task in which the goal, given a set of two outcome measurements $\cM$ and sample access to a state $\rho$, is not just to \textit{decide} if there exists a measurement $M_i \in \cM$ with $\Tr[M_i \rho]$ large, but also to \textit{find} such a measurement if one exists.
-We show that the blended and random measurement procedures described in the previous section can also be used to solve this problem.
+We show that the blended measurement procedure described in the previous section solves with problem if certain conditions are met.

-\begin{thm} Let $\cM = \{M_1, M_2, ... , M_m\}$ be a set of two outcome measurements.
+\begin{thm} Let $\cM = \{M_1, M_2, \ldots , M_m\}$ be a set of two outcome measurements.
 Let $\rho$ be a state such that either there exists an $i \in [m]$ with $\Tr[M_i \rho] > 1- \epsilon$ (Case 1) or $\sum_i \Tr[M_i \rho] \leq \delta$ (Case 2).
 Also define

 Then if the blended measurement $\blend(\cM)$ is applied $m$ times in sequence to a quantum system initially in state $\rho$: in Case 1, with probability at least

 at least one accepting outcome is observed and the first accepting outcome observed corresponds to a measurement $M_i$ with $\Tr[M_i \rho] > 1-\epsilon$; in Case 2, an accepting outcome is observed with probability at most $\delta$. \end{thm}